Table of Contents[Hide][Show]

 Astoria at the Mouth of Columbia River

-Since I have two boys, explorers grab their attention.
-Add beaches to explore and an afternoon ice cream snack, and my kids have everything for fun along the northern Oregon coast.
+I have two boys, so exploring opportunities grab their attention.
+So, we added a beach stop and an afternoon ice cream snack to our drive, and my kids had everything for fun along the northern Oregon coast.

-A sleepy town at the mouth of the Columbia River offers movie fans scenes from the coming-of-age 80s classic The Goonies.
-Though if your kids give you that what are you talking about look, I would skip it.
+Astoria is a sleepy town at the mouth of the Columbia River offering movie fans scenes from the coming-of-age 80s classic The Goonies.
+Though, if your kids give you that what are you talking about look, I would skip it.

 Lewis and Clark National and State Historical Parks